cpham19/SchoolPortalWebApplication/README.md

-# CSULA Center Website, a Mongoose, Express, Vue.js, and Node.js Web-application to prototype a school portal system for students and teachers.
+# School Portal Web Application, a Mongoose, Express, Vue.js, and Node.js Web-application to prototype a school portal system for students and teachers.

-## Build Setup

 # install dependencies
 npm install (for both server and client folders)

-# serve with hot reload at localhost:8080
-npm run dev

 # client
 npm run dev